Documentation Index

 Converting an existing list to a checklist

-To convert a bullet list or numbered list to a check list, select all the list items, then use the toolbar to apply the check list format.
+To convert a bullet list or numbered list to a checklist, select all the list items, then use the toolbar to apply the checklist format.
 Existing item text is preserved; checkboxes are added automatically.